If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 18. Feed the Bees with Pollen

 Bees consume pollen and it is a source of nutrients, protein, and carbs.
-You can use dry pollen substitute to feed the bees.
-This can placed in a feeder or bucket near the beehive.
+You can use dry pollen substitutes to feed the bees.
+This can be placed in a feeder or bucket near the beehive.
 This should be protected from rain though.
 The bees will pack the pollen on their rear legs and take it to the hive.
 A large percentage of the pollen is collected by the bees mostly in the morning.
 As the day wears on other forages seek nectar instead.
 Nonetheless, pollen collection should be regulated so as to avoid collecting too much of it.
 The way to do it is to collect every other day for some time.

 19. Accessibility over Space